Discover why thousands of companies run on Kisi.

-Using a centralised power source, a Power over Ethernet supported network allows remotely powered devices to connect and disconnect during service reconfigurations and disruptions.
-PoE cable help in protecting the investment made into the network.
+Using a centralized power source, a Power over Ethernet supported network allows remotely powered devices to connect and disconnect during service reconfigurations and disruptions.
+PoE cables help in protecting the investment made into the network.
 This is because it has established 802.3 Ethernet protocol extension and is supported by various data rates which reach up to 10Gbps.

-Power over Ethernet broadens the security initiatives of a building premises by supporting CCTV devices for better surveillance.
-The digital signals allow the cameras to monitor who is accessing the premises.
+Power over Ethernet broadens the scope of security on a building premises by supporting CCTV devices for wider surveillance.
+The digital signals allow cameras to monitor who is accessing the area.

-The only downside that PoE systems have is thetransmission of limited power to the connected devices.
-The IEEE standard allows a set length of PoE cable to be used between theswitch and the device.
-However, this can be easily solved by pre-planning the installation process.
+The only downside that PoE systems have is the transmission of limited power to the connected devices.
+The IEEE standard allows a set length of PoE cable to be used between the switch and the device.
+However, this can be easily solved during the pre-planning of the installation process.

-PoE + systems get heated due to the flow of electric current depending on current strength, DC resistance, installation conditions and other factors.
-This issue can be sorted by effective management of heat to keep the temperature in cable bundles suitable.
+PoE + systems can get heated due to the flow of electric current depending on the current strength, DC resistance, installation conditions, and other factors.
+This issue can be sorted by effective management of heat to keep the temperature in the cable bundles within a suitable range.